College Wardrobe Essentials: A Fall Style Checklist for Guys

 So take advantage of this collegiate wardrobe loophole because, unless you become a doctor or professional athlete, this sartorial backslide will not last.
-Embrace it while you can.

 I’m with you on saying “no” to brand names stamped all over your clothes, but sporting your school’s name all over is a whole different story.

-An added bonus?
 Matching your clothes is that much easier when incorporating your school colors into every outfit.

-5. Stylish sneakers
+6. Stylish sneakers

 After all, it’s college, and you’re on a budget.
 This is the time for wardrobe multi-tasking.

-6. Desert boots
+7. Desert boots

-Knowing you need a pair of desert boots in your closet is what separates a boy from a man.
+Knowing you need a pair of lace-up shoes in your closet is what separates a boy from a man.

-7. A watch
+8. A cool, inexpensive watch

 I wish I didn’t have to say it, but don’t be that guy pulling out your phone in the middle of class to check the time…and your text messages about tonight’s plans.

 Yes, it’s a necessity, but it might as well look good.

-You won’t need to wear it too often, but when you do, you’ll be the one guy in college who doesn’t look like a high schooler headed to homecoming.
+You won’t need to wear them too often, but when you do, you’ll be the one guy in college who looks like he already has his sh*t together.

 Obviously, your wardrobe needs are different than the full-grown man reading the site: you don’t a suit in your closet just yet.